ESGF/esgf-docker/docs/deploy-kubernetes.md

 The ESGF Helm chart allows `HorizontalPodAutoscaler` resources to be defined for the THREDDS and Nginx file server components using the `data.{thredds,fileServer}.hpa` variables.
-These variables define the `spec` section of the HPA, except for the `scaleTargetRef` section which is automatically populated with the correct reference - for more information about HPA configuration, see the [Kubernetes HPA Walkthrough](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/).
+These variables define the `spec` section of the HPA, except for the `scaleTargetRef` section which is automatically populated with the correct reference.
+For more information about HPA configuration, see the [Kubernetes HPA Walkthrough](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/).

 > **WARNING**